Log p-divisible groups associated to log 1-motives: Introduction

-Let $S$ be an fs log scheme endowed with a suitable global chart, whose underlying scheme is the spectrum of a noetherian henselian local ring with positive residue characterisitic $p$.
-One key point of understanding finite Kummer flat group log schemes over $S$, is to understand extensions of classical finite \'etale group schemes by classical finite flat group schemes over $S$, see \cite[the pragraph before Thm.
-A.3]{zha3} for an explanation to this.
-In \cite{kat4}, see also \cite[Thm.
-2.3.1]{mad2} or Theorem \ref{thm2.1}, Kato gives a description of such an extension in terms of a classical extension together with a certain monodromy datum.
-As a corollary of Kato's theorem (Theorem \ref{thm2.1}), one then also gets a description of the extensions of a classical \'etale $p$-divisible group by a classical $p$-divisible group over $S$, see \cite[Thm.
-2.3.6]{mad2} or Theorem \ref{thm2.3}.
-After presenting the basic objects in the first section, we then in the second section present a detailed proof to Kato's theorem following Kato's approach.
+As a corollary of Kato's theorem (Theorem \ref{thm2.1}), one then also gets a description of the extensions of a classical \'etale $p$-divisible group by a classical $p$-divisible group over $S$, see Theorem \ref{thm2.3}.
+After presenting the basic objects in the first section, we then in the second section present a complete proof to Kato's theorem following Kato's approach.
 In the procedure we explore Kato's idea further and define the notion of a standard extension of a classical finite \'etale group scheme (resp. classical \'etale $p$-divisible group) by a classical finite flat group scheme (resp. classical $p$-divisible group), see Definition \ref{defn2.1} (resp.
 Definition \ref{defn2.2}).
 Then Kato's results amount to saying that, over a noetherian henselian local fs log scheme admitting a global chart, any extension of a classical finite \'etale group scheme (resp. classical \'etale $p$-divisible group) by a classical finite flat group scheme (resp. classical $p$-divisible group) is always standard.
-Over a general base, we then show that any extension of a classical finite \'etale group scheme by a classical finite flat group scheme is standard \'etale locally in Theorem \ref{thm2.2}.
+Over a general base, we get the following: \begin{theorem*}(See Theorem \ref{thm2.2}) Let $S$ be a locally noetherian fs log scheme and let $G$ be a finite Kummer flat group log scheme over $S$, which is an extension of a classical finite \'etale group scheme by a classical finite flat group scheme.
+Then $G$ is a standard extension \'etale locally on $S$. \end{theorem*} Moreover, as an application of Kato's results, we can prove the following theorem for objects in the category $(\text{$p$-div}/S)^{\mr{log}}_{\mr{d}}$, which consists of log $p$-divisible groups whose dual is also a log $p$-divisible group.
+This is analogous to the formal smoothness of classical $p$-divisible groups (see \cite[Chapter II 3.3.13]{mes1}).

+\begin{theorem*}(See Theorem \ref{thm2.4}) Let $S$ be a locally noetherian fs log scheme on which $p$ is locally nilpotent, and $H$ a log $p$-divisible group over $S$, which lies in $(\text{$p$-div}/S)^{\mr{log}}_{\mr{d}}$.
+Then $H$ is formally log smooth, i.e. for any strict closed square-zero thickening $T_0\hookrightarrow T$ in $(\mr{fs}/S)$, any element of $H(T_0)$ can be lifted to an element of $H(T)$ \'etale locally on $T$. \end{theorem*}